 As the police chase the hearse, they pass a "Standard" gas station with the Chevron emblem.
 The Chevron emblem was used by Standard Oil of California only in the West.
 In Chicago, Standard stations carried the Torch and Oval emblem of Standard Oil of Indiana.

 The PA announcement at the Chicago train station lists the "Florida Limited" making its first stop in Washington and then stops down the East Coast.
 Trains from Chicago to Florida were routed through Nashville and other mid-South cities.

-The depiction of the St. Valentine's Day Massacre is deliberately inaccurate, to spoof Scarface and other classic gang movies which sensationalized and fictionalized real people (including Al Capone) and events.
+The depiction of the St. Valentine's Day Massacre is deliberately inaccurate, to spoof tt0023427 and other classic gang movies which sensationalized and fictionalized real people (including nm0135330) and events.
 It's a comedy, not a documentary.
 To be specific, the shooting took place at mid-morning, not at night.
 The hitmen did not drive into the garage as shown; they parked outside.
 They drove a Cadillac, not a Duesenberg Model J as in the movie, and two of the four actual killers were dressed as policemen.

 During the chase, the lid of the coffin is leaking fluid from bullet holes which would indicate that the coffin is very full.
 When the lid is raised, no liquid pours out and only broken bottles are seen.

 The card Sugar reads that Joe slipped into the spray of flowers Osgood had delivered to the stage for Daphne tells her that Junior will meet her at the pier after the show.
 How does Joe know about the pier?
 And how does he and Sugar know where the pier is?